-Description of the Matter At December 31, 2021, the aggregate advisory fee revenue was \$317.5 million.
+Description of the Matter At December 31, 2022, the aggregate advisory fee revenue was \$258.5 million.
 As explained in Note 2 to the consolidated financial statements, the Company earns its revenue by providing services under contracts with its clients in one primary revenue stream: advisory fee revenues for mergers and acquisitions engagements, financing advisory and restructuring engagements, and private capital advisory.

 For performance obligations related to services that are either required to be recognized over-time or at a point in time, there is judgment involved in determining the most appropriate measure of progress towards satisfaction of each performance obligation or in determining that the fees are no longer constrained.
-Auditing the Company's evaluation of performance obligations being met required a high degree of auditor judgment due to the subjectivity in determining the measure that most faithfully depicts the entity's performance in satisfying performance obligations within the Company's primary revenue streams and consistently applying the selected measure across similar arrangements.
+Auditing the Company's evaluation of performance obligations being met required a high degree of auditor judgment due to the subjectivity in determining the measure that most faithfully depicts the entity's performance in satisfying performance obligations near the end of the reporting period within the Company's primary revenue streams and consistently applying the selected measure across similar arrangements.

-How We Addressed the Matter in Our Audit

-We tested controls that address the risks of material misstatement relating to recognition of advisory fee revenue.
+How We Addressed the Matter in Our Audit We tested controls that address the risks of material misstatement relating to recognition of advisory fee revenue.
 For example, we tested controls over management's review around identifying performance obligations for advisory related engagements and concluding on the recognition criteria based on the satisfaction of those obligations.

-To test the recognition of advisory fee revenue, our audit procedures included, among others, evaluating the measures used by management in identifying performance obligations and allocating the engagement fee.
+To test the recognition of advisory fee revenue, our audit procedures included, among others, evaluating the measures used by management in identifying performance obligations.
 We compared the revenue recognized by management to executed engagement letters and other external documentation.
-For example, we evaluated management's methodology for assessing performance obligations and the application of that methodology across a variety of different revenue arrangements.
-As part of this assessment, we compared the types of advisory fees recognized against the accounting treatment applied, overtime versus point in time.
+For example, we evaluated management's methodology for assessing performance obligations, their satisfaction, and the application of that methodology across a variety of different revenue arrangements.
 We also tested the completeness and accuracy of the revenue transactional data recorded in the general ledger.